 The children are not overlooked, and they have their own pool and several age-specific kids' programs for ages 6 months to 17 years.

-We ate most breakfasts and lunches in the Windjammer Cafe food court.
-It uses multiple stations to help with flow, and it works, even during peak service hours.
+The Windjammer Cafe is great for breakfasts and lunches.
+It uses multiple stations to help with diner flow—a very successful strategy even during peak service hours.

-The two-level main dining room has two traditional seatings.
-Our cruise was the first on the Jewel of the Seas to allow "my time" dining for those who like to have flexibility in their dining times and companions.
+The two-level main dining room has two traditional seatings and also offers "my time" dining for those who like to have flexibility in their dining times and companions.

 The two specialty restaurants on the Jewel of the Seas are excellent.
-We loved both the Italian cuisine in Portofino's and the steakhouse atmosphere of Chops.
+Check out the Italian cuisine in Portofino's and the steakhouse atmosphere of Chops.

 Those who love sports will want to check out the multiple video screens in the sports bar or the self-leveling pool tables in the Game Reserves area of the Safari Club.